for Aspiring Stunt Professionals

 Full burn fight scene on "Lancelot" with Nick Plantico

-After working in the film industry and teaching stage combat classes in LA for the past 20 years, I'm frequently asked how to get started in Hollywood as a stuntman.
+After working in the film industry and teaching stage combat classes in LA for 25+ years, I'm frequently asked how to get started in Hollywood as a stuntman.
 The following is a list of tips and links to get you started, as well as a few words of advice to keep the gig once you get it.

 Become a Stuntperson

 Where to Train

 Manny Siverio - How to get into Stunts